vaibhavpandeyvpz/katora-java/README.md

 }
 ```

-So while all of the above organises your project's code base while not enforcing any new coding pattern than Singleton.
+So that's how all of the above organises your project's code base while not enforcing any new coding pattern than Singleton.
 I created this library to stop repeating myself among projects and maybe product more maintainable code.

 ### License